cloke/peel/README.md

 ### Fetch

 ### Branch
+- [ ] Add ability to create a branch
+- [ ] Add ability to delete a branch
 - [ ] Use a property for selected branch and not the asterix in the name
 - [ ] Figure out git push.
 - [ ] On fresh install there might be an issue with adding a repo.
 They seem to only work after app restart.
+- [ ] Handle errors when switching a branch results in conflict

 ### Log
 - [ ] Only show first 1000 (or whatever is fast and then add a show more button).
 74k takes like 30 seconds.

+### Ignore
+- [ ] Implement basic contexual menu.
+- [ ] Create UI for ignore type. file, path, pattern.

 # TODO BREW

 # Ideas